suchithbalne/edge-productivity-hub/README.md

 ## Features

-- **Customizable Clock**: Toggle between digital and analog clock styles
-- **Theme Switching**: Switch between light and dark themes
+- **Customizable Clock**: Positioned on the left side with blinking colons
+- **Weather Widget**: Located on the right side with real-time weather data
-- **Quick Search**: Search using multiple search engines with a minimalist interface
+- **Quick Search**: Search bar positioned below the clock and weather
-- **Customizable Tools**: Add and manage your favorite AI tools, social links, and workspace apps
+- **Personalized Greeting**: Gradient text styling showing time-based greetings
-- **Bookmarks**: Easily access and organize your bookmarks
+- **Website Analytics**: Track and categorize your website usage
-- **Tasks**: Keep track of your to-do items
-- **Weather Widget**: View current weather conditions
+  - Time spent tracking
+  - Website categorization (productive, neutral, distracting)
+  - Daily time limits for distracting websites
+  - Visual analytics with progress bars and charts
+- **Clean, Modern UI**: Glass-card styling with proper spacing
 - **Responsive Design**: Works on various screen sizes

-## Chrome Extension Setup
+## Browser Extension Setup

-To use this as a Chrome extension:
+This extension redirects new tabs to the GitHub Pages version of the productivity hub:

-1. Build the project:
+1. Build the extension:
    ```sh
    npm run build
    ```

+2. For Microsoft Edge:
+   - Navigate to `edge://extensions/`
+   - Enable "Developer mode"
+   - Click "Load unpacked" and select the `dist` folder

+3. For Google Chrome:
-2. Open Chrome and navigate to `chrome://extensions/`
+   - Navigate to `chrome://extensions/`

-3. Enable "Developer mode" by toggling the switch in the top right corner
+   - Enable "Developer mode"

-4. Click "Load unpacked" and select the `dist` folder from this project
+   - Click "Load unpacked" and select the `dist` folder

-5. The extension is now installed!
-Open a new tab to see your customized homepage
+4. The extension is now installed!
+Open a new tab to see your productivity hub

 ## How to use

-- **Theme Toggle**: Click the sun/moon icon in the clock widget to switch between light and dark themes
+- **Theme Toggle**: Switch between light and dark themes in the settings panel
-- **Clock Style**: Toggle between digital and analog clock styles using the button in the clock widget
-- **Search**: Use the search bar to quickly search with your preferred engine
+- **Search**: Use the search bar positioned below the clock and weather to quickly search the web
-- **Customization**: Click the settings icon in each widget to add or remove items
-- **Expandable Menus**: Click on AI Tools, Social, Google, or Microsoft buttons to expand their respective menus
+- **Weather Widget**: View current weather conditions on the right side of the screen
+- **Website Analytics**: Access through the "Advanced Features" toggle in settings
+  - **Overview Tab**: See a summary of your browsing habits with time spent statistics
+  - **Details Tab**: View detailed breakdown of websites visited and time spent
+  - **Limits Tab**: Set daily time limits for distracting websites
+  - **Add/Edit/Remove**: Manage which websites are tracked and how they're categorized
+- **Settings Panel**: Customize your experience and toggle features on/off

 ## How can I edit this code?